When to Clean Your Wood Burning Fireplace

 Before we get into when you should clean your wood burning fireplace, we want to explain why you need to clean it on a regular basis.
 Whenever you burn wooden logs in your fireplace, the byproducts of creosote and soot build up on the chimney, smoke chamber, firebox, and damper.
 Eventually, if the accumulation becomes too much, it will result in a blockage that will reduce the amount of heat you get from your fireplace and will make it extremely inefficient.

-The bigger issue, though, is that creosote is highly flammable, so excessive buildup increases the risk of a chimney fire.
-It just isn’t safe to let your fireplace and chimney go without being cleaned regularly.
+The bigger issue is that creosote is highly flammable, so excessive buildup increases the risk of a chimney fire.
+It isn’t safe to let your fireplace and chimney go without being cleaned regularly.
 Also, certain types of wood, like pine, produce more creosote than others, so you should avoid burning those woods and stick to low-creosote logs whenever possible.

 When to Clean Your Fireplace

-The specific answer is that your fireplace needs to be cleaned whenever creosote glaze is present.
+A key indicator for cleaning your fireplace is the presence of creosote glaze, which can be more easily monitored by understanding the ideal height for fireplace mantels, ensuring efficiency and safety.
 Even a thin layer of creosote accumulation can make your fireplace less efficient and can present a fire risk.
 More generally, though, you should have your fireplace cleaned and inspected at least once a year, if you only use it during the winter.
 This will ensure that not only your fireplace and chimney are clean, but there are no animals making a home in your chimney as well.

 Of course, if you use your fireplace year-round, you will need to have it cleaned more often.
 It’s less likely that animals will use your chimney to build a nest if you’re using it frequently, but the amount of creosote that builds up in your chimney and other fireplace components will essentially double because you’re using it twice as often as people who only use it in the winter.